TerryLoc/sell_ur_stuff/README.md

 ## Issues Encountered

-During development, we ran into several challenges that were resolved.
-These are documented here for future reference:
+During development, we faced several challenges, which are documented here for reference:

 - **Media Serving in Development**:
   - **Issue**: Profile pictures (e.g., `glass-3077869_640.jpg`) were not displaying locally, returning a 404 error at `http://localhost:8000/media/profile_pics/glass-3077869_640.jpg`, despite the file existing in `sell_ur_stuff/media/profile_pics/`.